Hanaa25/AWS-Cloud-Architect/README.md

 This project demonstrates the practical design of a **secure, highly available, scalable, and cost-effective web application architecture on AWS**.

-It combines networking, compute, database, security, load balancing, and auto-scaling services into a complete cloud solution based on AWS architectural best practices.
+It combines networking, compute, database, security, load balancing, and auto-scaling services into a complete AWS cloud solution following cloud architecture best practices.

----

-## 📚 Technologies & AWS Services

-**Cloud Platform:** AWS

-**Services:**

-* Amazon VPC
-* Amazon EC2
-* Amazon RDS
-* Application Load Balancer
-* Auto Scaling
-* AWS Secrets Manager
-* Security Groups

-**Core Concepts:**

-* High Availability
-* Scalability
-* Load Balancing
-* Network Security
-* Database Security
-* Cost Optimization
-* Cloud Architecture